Thor-tech-of-metal/repo-it-notes/my-notes/Kubernetes/Kubernetes-general.md

 7) Namespace provides an additional qualification to a resource name.

+8) Labels are key-value pairs which are attached to pods, replication controller and services.

 A normal kubernetes *.yml file  has the following sections

 * kind: Deployment